This article will help you:

 - Avoid common legal risk from improper disclosures

-Many employers open themselves to risk by not properly disclosing that they will run a background check, or by failing to gain the applicant’s authorization.
+Many employers open themselves to risk by not properly disclosing that they will run a background check, or by failing to gain the candidate's authorization.
 This is true both for full-time employees and independent contractors.
-Avoid this risk by telling your applicants you intend to run a background check report on them and asking for permission.
+Avoid this risk by telling your candidates you intend to run a background check report on them and asking for permission.